falconmick/tdd-demo/packages/slide/slides.md

 {click}

-of which I have also updated our test to pass in our mock to this constructor.
-Next we need to come up with an ingenious solution...
+of which I have also updated our test to pass in our mock to this constructor aswell.
+Then we need to come up with an ingenious solution...
 Not really

 {click}